 Thursday, September 16, late morning, former Governor Lewis Morgan, Staatsburg.

 Sunday, September 19, morning until 2 pm, Mrs. Montgomery, Montgomery Place, Red Hook.

 Sunday, September 19, arrives 7 pm, Fishkill, Mrs. DeWitt, granddaughter of John Adams.

 Dinner New York City, September 14 launched Hudson River Valley Tour

-The Forbus House was Lafayette's first stop.
-Unfortunately there is no clear illustration or photograph of Inn, you can see a slice of it in above photo.
-It was more elaborate Inn than its predecessor, Hendrickson's Inn, which was a way-station for politicians and lawyers seeking a half-way spot between Albany and New York City for a drink or a night's stay.
-Stephen Hendrickson converted his house into an Inn.
+The Forbus House was a more elaborate Inn than its predecessor, Hendrickson’s Inn, which was a way-station for politicians and lawyers seeking a half-way spot between Albany and New York City for a drink or a night’s stay.
+Stephen Hendrickson converted his house into an Inn (see depiction).
 While simple, its visitors were top rate: Alexander Hamilton, Thomas Jefferson, James Madison, to name a few.
 Forbus House was followed by Nelson House which was a frequent platform for FDR.